 Our lawyers regularly appear in Delaware’s Court of Chancery and in recent years have tried over a dozen complex corporate and business disputes to resolution in front of the judges of that Court.
 From COVID-related merger and acquisition litigation, to takeover battles and proxy contests, to derivative and business torts, and class actions and Section 220 applications, our attorneys litigate, and win, in Delaware Chancery, the Delaware Superior Court, the Delaware Supreme Court, and Delaware Federal District Court and are intimately familiar with their individual practices and tendencies.

 As a litigation-only firm, we excel at the type of fast-moving, expedited, litigation that typifies Delaware practice.
 When necessary, we can assemble a team and make it to court in an afternoon.
 Our unparalleled reputation as a trial law firm ensures that our client’s adversaries know that we welcome trial and play to win.
 Because we are one of the few top-tier firms that can be adverse to major financial institutions and money center banks, and we do not have a corporate practice or “business conflicts,” we represent a wide variety of clients on both sides of the “v.”, and our lawyers have litigated all sides of a wide variety of transactions.

 We have had unparalleled success handling Delaware corporate and business tort disputes in the following areas:

-- Leveraged buyouts, restructurings, and large complex sale and merger transactions
+- Litigation concerning leveraged buyouts, restructurings, and large complex sale and merger transactions

 - Enforcing financing agreements